Slow movement – music to my ears

 Rjays Super Top Box (motorcycle luggage) review

-Posted by jerry on March 11th, 2007 — Posted in Journal, Motorcycling
+Posted by Jerry on March 11th, 2007 — Posted in Journal, Motorcycling

 The gearsack was more than six years old and lately the zip had started to give way making it difficult to open and close, and the thing was no longer waterproof.
 It was time for a re-think.
 Armed with some birthday money I headed off to Joe’s Motorcycles in Fyshwick on the advice of a friend who had told me of some bargain priced hard top-cases to be had.